You can make appointments using the myGP app, by phone, or at reception during surgery hours.

-If you wish to speak with a doctor or one of the nurses on the telephone, please contact the surgery and the reception staff will advise you on how this can be arranged.
+If you’d like to speak with a doctor or a nurse on the phone, please reach out to the surgery.
+The reception team will guide you on how to arrange it.

 Cancelling or changing an appointment

-Surgeries are run on an appointment basis.
-If you cannot keep your appointment, please phone and tell us so that someone else can be offered your place.
-You are now able to cancel your appointment online.
+We run surgeries on an appointment basis.
+If you cannot keep your appointment, please phone and tell us, so we can offer your place to someone else.

 To cancel an appointment, please use the links below.
-If you have not used these services before please contact the surgery receptionist for details on how to register.
+If you haven't used these services before, please contact the surgery receptionist.
+They can help you with registration details.

 NHS App - Apps on Google Play